Our lead oncology drug candidate VB-111 (ofranergene obadenovec) is the first VTS™-based agent for cancer therapy.

 rGBM – VBL’s pivotal Phase 3 GLOBE study in rGBM, comparing VB-111 in combination with Avastin to Avastin alone, was conducted in the US, Canada and Israel, and enrolled 256 patients in total.
 GLOBE was conducted under a Special Protocol Assessment (SPA) granted by the U.S. Food and Drug Administration (FDA), with full endorsement by the Canadian Brain Tumor Consortium (CBTC).
-On March 8, 2018, we announced top-line results from the GLOBE study, which showed that the study did not meet its pre-specified primary endpoint of overall survival (OS).
-No new safety concerns associated with VB-111 have been identified in the GLOBE study.
-Once we receive the full and final data set, we will conduct an in-depth analysis in order to better understand the outcome of the GLOBE study and the potential activity of VB-111 in rGBM.
+In March 2018, we announced top-line results from the GLOBE study, which showed that the study did not meet its pre-specified primary endpoint of overall survival (OS) or the secondary endpoint of progression-free survival (PFS).
+We are still performing analyses on the data from GLOBE study, which we intend to report later this year.
+However, Investigating the Phase 3 data in comparison to the Phase 1 and Phase 2, so far did not reveal any difference in the prognostic factors which may explain their different outcomes.